bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 I just use cash.

-NVK: 01:25:18

-I don't know.

 Vivek: 01:25:20

 Dusty, I need to give you some of our Sats cards.
-You know, they're perfect for this use case.
+They're perfect for this use case.
 You put $10 on here.
 It's also off chain scalings.
 We're doing our best.